peardox/Tilely/README.md

 # Tilely

-This project is Lazarus, Castle Editor and build-tool friendly
+This project is only Lazarus friendly ATM (GUI)

-##### To compile with Lazarus (the only option for MacOS)
+##### To compile with Lazarus

 Load TilelyLaz.lpi into Lazarus + compile

-##### To compile with Castle-Editor

-Open CastleEngineManifest.xml in Castle Editor and select Compile And Run from the Run menu item

-##### To compile from the command line for Windows/Linux

-castle-engine compile

-./TilelyApp

-##### To compile from the command line for Android

-castle-engine package  --target=android

-Install TilelyApp-debug.apk / TilelyApp-release.apk on a device

-##### To compile from the command line for iOS

-castle-engine package  --target=ios

-Install on a device or use simulator
+**Bugfixes / Enhancements**

+Check file being loaded is a valid model type before loading (resolve problem with .utl files on Windows)

+v0001 - Initial release version